Suvam-Mondal/Be-Safe-App/README.md

 # Be-Safe-App

-Be Safe App is a SOS App, which can send an emergency sms along with the user's location to multiple contacts on a single click.
+Be Safe App is an SOS App, which can send an emergency sms along with the user's location to multiple contacts on a single click.
 This App requires an active data connection, enabled GPS and permission to send SMS to function properly.</br>
 <b>Note: 1.Cost of sending SMS will be based on your Network Provider.</br> 2.
 Enable all the required permissions  before using this App.</b>

 ## Requirements